massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack also provides a number of performance improvements and optimizations:
   * The [CDI 1.2](optionsForPushing.html) implicit bean archive scanning feature is disabled by default when deploying WAR or EAR files.
   * To reduce the droplet size, the [App Management utilities](../common/app_mng.html) devconsole and shell, require a restage operation instead of a restart.
-  * The IBM JRE's shared class cache is disabled as it was not being reused in the {{site.data.keyword.Bluemix_notm}} environment.
+  * The IBM JRE's shared class cache is disabled as it was not being reused in the {{site.data.keyword.cloud_notm}} environment.

 ### September 18, 2015: Updated Liberty buildpack v2.0-20150914-1535
 * The buildpack introduces two major changes: